What constitutes the "Grand Oral"?

 The oral examination lasts 25 minutes: 10 minutes for the student’s presentation and 15 minutes for discussion on the chosen topic and on future career development, as well as feedback on his or her studies.

-The aim of the executive summary is to allow students to present the following elements under clear headings prior to the examination:
+The executive summary serves to introduce the following elements, under clear headings, prior to the exam:

-- Personal information: last name, first name, nationality, School, Master’s programme, details of internship (place, dates, position held).
+- Full personal details: last name, first name, nationality, School, Master’s programme, internship (place, dates, position held).

-- a short but precise bibliography (10 titles maximum) which complies with the correct academic guidelines (French or English referencing rules, depending on the language chosen).
+- A short but precise bibliography (10 titles maximum) which complies with the correct academic guidelines (French or English referencing rules, according to the language chosen).
 It should set out in a balanced way the main referenced works, scientific articles and current internet sources.

 Download: Executive summary model (PDF, 217 Ko)

 - a brief overview of the details and principal concepts from the summary

 - an outline and development of the chosen subject